Eyethu Hout Bay Skate Park

 Ambulance

 We facilitated a donated ultra-sonic scanner (thanks to a Dutch sponsor) to be located in Victoria Hospital, replacing a 20-year old machine.
-Wheelchairs are provided for a number of needy patients in Hangberg or Imizamo Yethu.

-Rotary Family Health Days
+Family Health Day

 Nonceba Family Counselling Centre